Men’s Skin Pigmentation Treatment: A Guide for Patients

 While less common in men, melasma presents as symmetrical brown patches on the cheeks, forehead, and upper lip.
 Male melasma often proves more resistant to treatment due to hormonal differences and continued sun exposure from outdoor activities.
 Managing this condition typically requires combination therapy, often planned at a medical aesthetic clinic in Singapore for optimal results.

-Treatment combines topical agents like hydroquinone 4% or tretinoin 0.025–0.1% with procedural interventions.
+Treatment combines topical agents such as 4% hydroquinone or 0.025–0.1% tretinoin with procedural interventions.
 Picosecond lasers offer advantages for melasma treatment by minimising heat generation that could otherwise worsen the condition.

 Professional Treatment Options